Adyen/adyen-salesforce-headless-commerce-pwa/README.md

 In this GitHub repo there are two packages:
 * `Adyen-salesforce-pwa`: source code for the Adyen PWA NPM package, that contains the default payments integration.
 This code is published to the [NPM](https://www.npmjs.com/package/@adyen/adyen-salesforce-pwa?activeTab=readme).
 * `Adyen-retail-react-app`: a reference application that can be used for a demo of how to integrate the Adyen Payments Integration (NPM package) into your PWA Retail application.
-This reference application should not be used in production projects and we do not provide support on this implementaiotn.
+This reference application should not be used in production projects and we do not provide support on this implementation.

 ## Prerequisites